Forklift carrying beverage crates in a warehouse

 Recurring deliveries with different customer types

-Tight time windows and regional delivery structures
+Tight time windows and regional delivery structures in daily operations

 Seasonal peaks driven by weather, holidays, events, and promotions